 Steve Lydenberg is Partner, Strategic Vision of Domini Social Investments and Founding Director of the IRI.
 He has been active in social research since 1975.
 Steve was a founder of KLD Research & Analytics, Inc. and served as its research director from 1990 to 2001.
 From 1987 to 1989, he was an associate with Franklin Research and Development Corporation (now known as Trillium Asset Management).
 For 12 years he worked with the Council on Economic Priorities, ultimately as director of corporate accountability research.

-Katie Grace is Program Manager at the Initiative for Responsible Investment, where she oversees office management and conducts research on public policy and impact investment, sustainable cities investment, and place-based frameworks for community development.
-She has authored or co-authored a number of works at the IRI, including the recent “Impact at Scale: Policy Innovation for Institutional Investment with Social and Environmental Benefit.”
-Prior to coming to the IRI at the Hauser Center, she worked as a research analyst at the Tellus Institute on projects including the identification of key sustainability performance indicators for a major oil and gas company, market definition for a nonprofit launching a single global sustainable standard for products and services, and case study analysis of the effects of university endowments on employment and the community.
-Katie graduated with honors from Williams College with a BA, cum laude, in Political Science and a Concentration in Leadership Studies, and is currently pursuing an ALM in Government from the Harvard Extension School.
+Katie Grace is Assistant Director at the Initiative for Responsible Investment, where she conducts research on public policy and impact investment, sustainable cities investment, and place-based frameworks for community development.
+Prior to the IRI, she worked as a research analyst at the Tellus Institute on corporate sustainability performance indicators and analysis of the effects of university endowments on employment and the community.
+Katie has a BA from Williams College in Political Science with a Concentration in Leadership Studies.
 Contact her at 617.495.1904 or email@example.com.